 Suppose an NBFC has the bulk of its borrowings from various mutual funds.
 Here, even if one Mutual Fund house stops lending money to the NBFC, the other Mutual Fund Houses may also stop.

 We work with NBFCs and structure the instrument to offer 9–11% fixed returns.
-Wint Wealth mitigates the risks by exhaustive due diligence, auditing, and bringing instruments like Covered Bonds.
+Wint Wealth mitigates the risks by exhaustive due diligence, auditing, and bringing instruments like Senior Secured bonds.